McCloud River water in northern California

 Best flows

 Use the McCloud gauge as general context, then verify whether the Forest Service or local notices mention spill or release changes below the dam.
-Normal clear canyon flows are the best fit; if spill-driven levels are rising toward the heavy-flow range, the smart move is usually to stay out of crossings and either fish only obvious edges or wait it out.
+Normal clear canyon flows are the best fit.
+If spill-driven levels are rising toward the heavy-flow range, the smart move is usually to stay out of crossings and either fish only obvious edges or wait it out.

-When to skip
+When to leave

 Local plan